 There is no timetable for how long any particular shoe will last outdoors, but there are some simple tips that you can use for picking the perfect outdoor basketball shoe and help you make the best decision possible prior to you spending your hard-earned cash.

 Picking an outdoor basketball shoe may seem daunting, but it’s really not that difficult of a task.
 Some think too much about it or just have their heart set on a shoe that wasn’t intended for primary outdoor use.
-If you happen to play basketball primarily outdoors, then these are the top 5 tips to picking the perfect outdoor basketball shoe.
+If you happen to play basketball primarily outdoors, then these are the top 5 tips for picking the perfect outdoor basketball shoe.

 In this article, we will also go over the top outdoor basketball shoes currently available to purchase.